 Choose Your VSCodium Installation Method

-VSCodium can be installed through two primary methods on Debian.
-Specifically, the APT repository provides direct system integration, while Flatpak offers sandboxed isolation.
+VSCodium offers three primary installation methods on Debian.
+Specifically, the APT repository provides direct system integration, Extrepo simplifies repository management through Debian’s curated tool, and Flatpak offers sandboxed isolation.

 | Method | Channel | Version | Updates | Best For |